jess-sys/22Docs/docs/valgrind.rst

 	==26212==    at 0x400497: main (test.c:8)
 	==26212==  Address 0x0 is not stack\'d, malloc\'d or (recently) free\'d

-It means that we tried to read 4 bytes, starting at adress 0x0 (for those of you who don't know it yet, NULL is actually a pointer to adress 0x0, so we tried to read 4 butes starting from NULL).
+It means that we tried to read 4 bytes, starting at adress 0x0 (for those of you who don't know it yet, NULL is actually a pointer to adress 0x0, so we tried to read 4 bytes starting from NULL).

-As before, valgrind also tells us that the error occured at line 8 of our code, which corresponds to this instruction : ``i = *ptr``.
+As before, Valgrind also tells us that the error occured at line 8 of our code, which corresponds to this instruction : ``i = *ptr``.

 Conditional jumps
 ~~~~~~~~~~~~~~~~~